 Purpose of the Act

-The Suppression of Piracy & Other Maritime Offences Act (SUPMOA) 2019 seeks to prevent and suppress piracy & armed robbery in the Gulf of Guinea as well as cargo theft within Nigerian waters and other unlawful act against a ship, aircraft and other maritime craft, howsoever propelled, including fixed or floating platform.
+The SUPMOA 2019 seeks to prevent and suppress piracy, armed robbery and other unlawful acts against a ship, aircraft, and other maritime craft, howsoever propelled, including fixed or floating platform.

 Application of the Act